codeforboston/Scrapple/README.md

   The default schedule is set to 90 minutes, comments in data_manager_schedulable.py explain how to edit the scheduling.

 ## Scheduling Scope and Parallelism
   The scheduling system is implemented in separate processes for each running Spider it is self-contained and runs within the Python flask server.
-If the flask server or the overall process running Python is terminated scheduling will halted.
+If the flask server or the overall process running Python is terminated scheduling will be halted.

 ## Spiders Returned Date Formats
   Date formats must be either generated in local time or provide a specific timezone